 3) Right-click the resource-consuming process and select End Process Tree.

-Try relaunching Team Fortress 2 again to see if your issue has been fixed.
+Try relaunching Team Fortress 2 to see if your issue has been fixed.
 If not, try fix 3.

 If you’re on Windows 8 or 10…